Green and Reliable Supply of Power to Your Data Center

 This is the ultimate place for power-intensive data centers in Sweden.
 The majority of the sustainable electricity in Sweden is produced in this region by large hydro power plants and the largest wind power parks.

 All power produced in the northern parts of Sweden is transferred through The Power Region.
 Swedish National Grid and Norwegian National Grid have in the last years built a new 400 kV transmission line.
 The line is one of five major expansions in the Nordic countries deemed strategically important.
 Together, the new line increases reliability and improves the Nordic electricity market.
 Electric power to Torvalla Industrial Park is supplied by the local utility company Jämtkraft Elnät.

-Electricity tax for data centers is on the minimal EU-level of 0.05 EUR / kWh (0.005 SEK/kWh), making our total electricity prices the lowest in the European Union.
+Electricity tax for data centers in Sweden is since 2017 on the minimal EU-level of 0.47 EUR/MWh (5 SEK/MWh), making our total electricity prices among the lowest in the European Union.
 Read more about electricity tax in The Power Region.

 In the Heart of the National Grid

 Östersund city has a direct connection to the national grid substation at Midskog, where six 400 kV power lines from Sweden and Norway are connected.
 Midskog is located 28 km from Östersund city center.
 Midskog is the most important hub in the Swedish national grid.